aspan/spring-authorization-server-example/README.md

-# Spring Authorization Server Examples
+# Spring Authorization Server Example

 Example project to demonstrate how to integrate different clients with the Spring Authorization Server.